vector-sdk/vector-keystone/README.md

 end up to root user's home directory and can be used to test VECTOR Rust SDK.

+### Building with Docker

+It is now also possible to build this using Docker.
+See the file 'docker/README.md' for details.

 ## Acknowledgment

 This work is partly supported by the European Union’s Horizon Europe